redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 ### Envoy filter

 You can read all about the [Envoy][envoy] proxy filter in our [`feature-targeting`][feature-targeting] repo, so I won't repeat that here.
-Have a read though, because it's super interesting to now be able to extend the [Istio][istio] data plane in this way.
+Have a read though, because it's super interesting that we can now extend the [Istio][istio] data plane with Rust and WebAssembly.

 ### GraphQL API